brendt/stitcher.io/src/content/blog/2019-06-30-typed-properties.md

-Typed class properties have been added in ((PHP 7.4)) and provide a major improvement to ((PHP))'s type system.
+Typed class properties have been added in PHP 7.4 and provide a major improvement to PHP's type system.
 These changes are fully opt-in and non breaking to previous versions.

 In this post we'll look at the feature in-depth, but first let's start by summarising the most important points:

-- They are available as of ((PHP 7.4)), which is scheduled to be released in November of 2019
+- They are available as of PHP 7.4, which is scheduled to be released in November of 2019
 - They are only available in classes and require an access modifier: `public`, `protected` or `private`; or `var`
 - All types are allowed, except `void` and `callable`